lorenzo-canton/MinecraftAgentController/README.md

 - **Natural Language Understanding**: Communicate with the bot using natural language commands
 - **Intelligent Planning**: Uses AI to break down complex tasks into manageable steps
 - **Dual AI Architecture**: Separate planning and execution models for optimal performance
+- **Automated Logging**: Comprehensive logging of all AI interactions in daily JSON files
 - **Core Capabilities**:
   - Player following and navigation
   - Resource collection and block mining